 It is available in a variety of colours, plus a special “metallic silver” (non-conducting!) version specifically for “high tech” in-vision applications.
 It is suitable for use with both standard RJ45 connectors (round entry version), the Neutrik Ethercon and most other ruggedised RJ45 designs, or any other connector with a suitably sized entry gland.

 The cable is also suitable for DMX512 applications.

-  “Category 5E” is a computer industry 100 ohm specification, suitable for both

-  AES/EBU digital audio and computer LAN data rate up to 100 Mbit/s.
-The maximum

-  recommended run length for full Category 5E data performance is defined by the

-  Category 5E specification as 95 metres, but for other digital and analogue

-  applications, runs of up to 800 metres are possible.
-“F/UTP” denotes “overall

-  foil screened twisted pair”, and is an industry standard abbreviation.
+“Category 5E” is a computer industry 100 ohm specification, suitable for both AES/EBU digital audio and computer LAN traffic up to 1 Gbit/s.
+The maximum recommended run length for full Category 5E data performance is defined by the Category 5E specification as 95 metres, but for other digital and analogue applications, runs of up to 800 metres are possible.
+“F/UTP” denotes “overall foil screened twisted pair”, and is an industry standard abbreviation.

 ||7/0.16mm (0.14mm sq.) plain copper

 ||Foamed polyethylene, according to CW1308 colour code (see Cable Colour Codes in the Product Resources side-panel)

 ||Two insulated conductors twisted together, pairs twisted together.